Venu Srinivasan

-Venu Srinivasan is an Indian industrialist.
-He is Chairman Emeritus of TVS Motor Company, one of the leading manufacturers of two-wheelers in the world and Sundaram-Clayton Limited, a leading manufacturer of auto components in India.
-He also serves on the board of Tata Sons Ltd., the holding company of the conglomerate the Tata Group and TVS & Sons.
-He is a Director on the Central Board of Reserve Bank of India.
-He is also Vice Chairman of Tata Trusts.
-Tata Trusts holds 66% of the equity capital of Tata Sons.
-He was conferred the Padma Bhushan Award, the third Highest civilian award in India, in January 2020.
+Venu Srinivasan (born 11 December 1952) is an Indian industrialist, he is the chairman emeritus of two-wheeler manufacturer TVS Motor Company and auto components manufacturer TVS Holdings.
+In addition, he serves on the board of Tata Sons and as one of the vice-chairmen of Tata Trusts.
+He received the Padma Bhushan, India's third-highest civilian award, in January 2020.

-As part of the social outreach of TVS Motors and Sundaram-Clayton, he started and oversees Srinivasan Services Trust (SST), which works in more than 2500 villages in India.
-SST follows a holistic development approach in villages with active participation of the community.
-The focus areas are societal development through development of women and children, water conservation, improving livelihoods through agriculture & livestock and preservation & conservation of environment.
+He started and oversees Srinivasan Services Trust (SST), a social outreach trust which works in more than 2,500 villages in India.
+Its focus areas are societal development through development of women and children, water conservation, improving livelihoods through agriculture & livestock and preservation & conservation of environment.

-Srinivasan was also the Chairman, Board of Trustees, of the Srirangam Sri Ranganathaswamy Temple and has supported restoration work at the complex and several other ancient temples in India.
+Srinivasan was also the chairman, Board of Trustees, of the Srirangam Ranganathaswamy Temple and has supported restoration work at the complex and several other ancient temples in India.
 He was also appointed as a non-official director on the Central Board of Reserve Bank of India in 2022.